Akuli/catris/README.md

 ## Development

-You need to install rust.
+You need to install rust (the compiler, not the game).
 Just google for some instructions.
 I'm on a Debian-based linux distro, so I first tried `sudo apt install cargo`, but it was too old and I had to use `rustup` instead.
 You might have better luck with your distro's package manager